DrewBarclay/vtm-tracker/README.md

 stack exec vtmtracker
 ```

 Warning: this is a toy app I did to get more familiar with CSS3 and some Haskell web technologies.
-App is not secure (there isn't even a login), nor will it handle multiple connections gracefully.
+The app is not secure (there isn't even a login), nor will it handle multiple connections gracefully.